drivendataorg/literacy-screening-runtime/README.md

 ### Smoke tests

-When submitting on the platform, you will have the ability to submit "smoke tests".
-Smoke tests run on a reduced version of the test set data in order to run and debug issues more quickly.
+When submitting on the platform, you will have the ability to submit "smoke tests."
+Smoke tests run on a reduced version of the train set data in order to run and debug issues more quickly.
 They will not be considered for prize evaluation and are intended to let you test your code for correctness. **You should test your code locally as thorougly as possible before submitting your code for smoke tests or for full evaluation.**

 ## Updating runtime packages